List of number-one singles of 1995 (Canada): Chart history

 Boyz II Men spent three weeks at number one in January with "On Bended Knee", becoming the group's second Canadian number-one hit.

 "Bang and Blame" gave R.E.M. their first and only number-one single in Canada.

 Annie Lennox's cover of "No More 'I Love You's" spent two issues at number one in May.

-Tom Cochrane became only the second artist to debut at number one on RPM, doing so with "I Wish You Well".
+Tom Cochrane became only the second musical act to debut at number one on RPM, doing so with "I Wish You Well".

 English pop group Take That had a two-week stay at number one with "Back for Good" in November.